Ioney/handynotes-plugins/plugins/02_BurningCrusade/README.md

 Right-clicking a node to bring up its context menu.
 From this menu you can:

-* Create a Blizzard or TomTom waypoint
+* Create a TomTom waypoint
 * Hide this node or restore all hidden nodes

 ### Quick Toggle Menu